Merlin History Project

 The Merlin History Project team is being managed by Merlin's former Evidence and Impact Adviser who recently transferred to Save the Children.
 He is supported by a five member Steering Group.

-Following an initial workshop with selected former staff in June the Merlin History Project formally began in August 2014.
-The first phase focussed on gathering material to construct a narrative 'spine'.
-The second phase running from November to December will focus on areas of particular interest drawing on additional interviews and the results of physical and online discussion forums.
-Report drafting will take place in early 2015 and be reviewed by an Editorial Committee.
+Following an initial workshop with selected former staff in June 2014, the Merlin History Project formally commenced in August 2014.
+Phase 1 focussed on gathering material from archives, interviews and personal document collections to construct a narrative 'spine'.
+Phase 2 running from November to December 2014 will solicit additional information from staff, trustees, supporters, partners and observers of Merlin's work via this website and through additional interviews.
+During December 2014, areas of particular interest will be selected for more detailed description and analysis.
+Drafting of a written account of Merlin's history will take place in January-February 2015 and the draft will be reviewed by an Editorial Committee.
 The final report is scheduled for completion in March 2015.